Fairmont Hot Springs, British Columbia: Fairmont Hot Springs Resort

 Fairmont Hot Springs Resort is the biggest employer in Fairmont Hot Springs.
 The resort boasts a hotel, two campgrounds, 3 golf courses, a ski-hill, several hot springs swimming pools, a spa, water and sewer utility plants, 668 acres of undeveloped property and more.

 Resort Ownership

 1957: Lloyd and Earl Wilder, and a group of investors purchased the resort.

 1965 - 2006: Lloyd Wilder becomes sole owner of the resort.
 The resort is managed by the Wilder family for many years.

 Sept 2006 - June 2023: Ken Fowler Enterprises.

 June 2023 - Present: Aldestra Hotel Group.

 2021 Census

-The 2021 census reported a population of 781 people.
-Fairmont experienced a 37% increase in population between 2016 and 2021- in 2016, the population was only 571.
-The average age of the population in 2021 was 52.3 years old- this is significantly older than the 2021 national average age of 41.7 years old.
-These statistics show the popularity of Fairmont as a retirement destination.
+The 2021 census reported a population of 781 people, a 37% increase in population from 2016, when the population was 571.
+The average age of the population in 2021 was 52.3 years old, notably older than the 2021 national average age of 41.7 years old.

 Only 50% of the private homes in Fairmont are permanently occupied.
-This is because Fairmont is a popular tourist destination where many of the houses are used as vacation homes or rented to seasonal staff.